Build an insulated coffee box for when you need a lot of hot beverages

-Inspiration hit him one day after buying a Box o’ Coffee from Tim Horton’s® on his way to teach a motorcycle safety class to aspiring scootertrash.
-Disappointed that the Tim Horton’s coffee didn’t stay warm very long, he salvaged the Mylar® bag with its built-in cap and built his own insulated box.
+Inspiration hit him one day after buying a box o’ coffee (Tim’s Take 12™) from Tim Horton’s® on his way to teach a motorcycle safety class to aspiring scootertrash.
+Disappointed that the Tim Horton’s boxed coffee didn’t stay warm for as long as he would have liked, he salvaged the Mylar® bag with its built-in cap and built his own insulated coffee box.

 You may be asking yourself “Why not just buy a decent thermos?”
 That’s a valid question.
 I have a Stanley® thermos my father bought me as a 14-year-old kid to take in the woods for deer hunting.
 In those days I drank warm Vernors® Ginger Ale or hot chocolate and later I started drinking coffee and discovered caffeine, my favorite addiction.
 The problem with the Stanley is that it only holds 7 cups of liquid: enough for a short day excursion.
 Daryl’s box o’ coffee holds 2½ pots of the delicious hot brew—enough for a long overnight excursion.

 Daryl’s Insulated Coffee Box

 Let’s take a look at what Daryl did with his prototype, then at what I did to make one for myself.

 Daryl started with an empty cardboard box which he first lined with 1/4″ blue Dow® foam insulation board, inserted the Mylar bag and secured the spout and cap through a hole he created, and bonded it in place.
 He simply duct taped the box closed.

 After taping the cap and spout with duct tape, he wrapped the box in carbon fiber cloth wet out with 105 Resin/207 Special Clear Hardener.